particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Removed Australia 3G 2024-10-21

+Australia will have no 2G or 3G service as of 2024-10-28; removed 3G as supported from the carrier list and datasheets.

 ### Workbench debugging 2024-10-18

 Minor updates to Workbench source-level debugging instructions to match the current Workbench and OpenOCD versions.